PowerCodersOrg/powercoders.org/site/content/city/zurich.md

 title: Zurich
 section_title: Zurich
 text: >-
-  <h4 class="center">Powercoders is returning to Zurich in September 2019 as a
+  <h4 class="center">Powercoders returns to Zurich in September 2019 as a
   digital learning hub for refugees in German-speaking Switzerland. </h4>

   The timeline for the next batch: